EmoUsedHM01/Sellswords-Updated/README.md

 - Battle Rhapsody

-Harmonize your movements and attacks to create a deadly performance that leaves your enemies in awe and disarray.Every successful attack provides a stacking effect which increases Melee Skill, Ranged Skill and Initiative by +2.
+Harmonize your movements and attacks to create a deadly performance that leaves your enemies in awe and disarray.
+Every successful attack provides a stacking effect which increases Melee Skill, Ranged Skill and Initiative by +2.
 Your Action Points are increased by a total of +1 at 3 stacks, +2 at 6 stacks and +3 at 10 stacks.
 Attacks performed against enemies which aren't adjacent only grant a stack after two successful hits.
 You lose half of the stacks if you miss an attack or if you get hit.
 Cannot have more than 10 stacks.

 - Perseverance

-Learn to persevere in the face of adversity.Damage to health is reduced by up to 60% based on how much base damage is dealt to you.
+Learn to persevere in the face of adversity.
+Damage to health is reduced by up to 60% based on how much base damage is dealt to you.
 If an attack triggers over 20% damage reduction, half of the damage that was ignored will be converted to a Bleed that will last for two turns.
 Damage reduction calculation: For every 5 points of damage exceeding 25, gain one iteration that increments damage reduction by +0.5%, capping at 3.0%.
 Final damage reduction is equal to the sum percentage of all increments.

 - Thriving in Chaos

-Learn to master the chaos of battle.Always set morale state to Wavering at start of each turn.
+Learn to master the chaos of battle.
+Always set morale state to Wavering at start of each turn.
 Gain +5 Melee Skill for each negative status effect you have, such as Dazed, Staggered, Poisoned, Debilitated and Bleeding.
 Gain +5 Melee Defense for every Injury you have, including permament ones.
 Gain +5 Resolve for every 33% of missing Hitpoints.
 Gain +5 Initiative for every 33% of accumulated Fatigue.
 If all the above conditions are met at least once, gain an additional +15% total damage and damage reduction.

 - Navigator

-Share your expertise in navigation with your allies.Grant Pathfinder to all allies adjacent to you at both the start and the end of your turn as long as you are not engaged in melee.
+Share your expertise in navigation with your allies.
+Grant Pathfinder to all allies adjacent to you at both the start and the end of your turn as long as you are not engaged in melee.

 - Iron-hide

-Thrive in the worst of conditions.All damage received is reduced by -3.3% for each adjacent opponent, up to a maximum of -20% damage reduction.
+Thrive in the worst of conditions.
+All damage received is reduced by -3.3% for each adjacent opponent, up to a maximum of -20% damage reduction.

 - Bruiser

-Learn to beat down your opponents.Gain scaling buffs to Fatigue and Armor damage based on the damage from your Mainhand weapon.
+Learn to beat down your opponents.
+Gain scaling buffs to Fatigue and Armor damage based on the damage from your Mainhand weapon.
 Every 2 points of maximum damage grants and additional +1% Armor damage and +6% Fatigue damage.

 - Trump Card

-This character is quick to understand the fighting style of their opponents, getting better at fighting them as the combat draws on.Each attack applies Distracted to enemies.
+This character is quick to understand the fighting style of their opponents, getting better at fighting them as the combat draws on.
+Each attack applies Distracted to enemies.
 Distracted enemies have their damage and Initiative reduced by 35%.

 - Honoured Heritage

-Your optimism has its benefits.Gain a 35% chance to increase your morale by one stage at the end of each turn.
+Your optimism has its benefits.
+Gain a 35% chance to increase your morale by one stage at the end of each turn.

-Block Training
+- Block Training

-You have learned to block blows with your weapon.Whenever you are attacked by an adjacent opponent, they roll the attack a second time against your Melee Skill.
+You have learned to block blows with your weapon.
+Whenever you are attacked by an adjacent opponent, they roll the attack a second time against your Melee Skill.
 On a success, you receive only 40% of the attack's damage.
 Otherwise gain between 0-20% damage reduction based on the result.

 - Skilled Blocker

-You have become skilled in blocking blows with your weapon.Whenever you are attacked by an adjacent opponent, they roll the attack a second time against your Melee Skill.
+You have become skilled in blocking blows with your weapon.
+Whenever you are attacked by an adjacent opponent, they roll the attack a second time against your Melee Skill.
 On a success, you receive only 35% of the attack's damage.
 Otherwise gain between 0-30% damage reduction based on the result.

 - Master Blocker

-You have mastered blocking blows with your weapon.Whenever you are attacked by an adjacent opponent, they roll the attack a second time against your Melee Skill.
+You have mastered blocking blows with your weapon.
+Whenever you are attacked by an adjacent opponent, they roll the attack a second time against your Melee Skill.
 On a success, you receive only 30% of the attack's damage.
 Otherwise gain between 0-40% damage reduction based on the result.

 - Discipline

-This character's senses are heightened when faced with mortal danger.Gain +10 Melee Defence and 5 Ranged Defense each time you get hit by an attack.
+This character's senses are heightened when faced with mortal danger.
+Gain +10 Melee Defence and 5 Ranged Defense each time you get hit by an attack.
 This bonus lasts until the start of your turn or until an attack misses against you.

 - Ravager

-Take advantage of the fear in their eyes.Gain a stacking buff to Melee and Ranged Skill when attacking an enemy with a lower morale state than yours, and gain an additional bonus based on their total Fatigue percentage.
+Take advantage of the fear in their eyes.
+Gain a stacking buff to Melee and Ranged Skill when attacking an enemy with a lower morale state than yours, and gain an additional bonus based on their total Fatigue percentage.
 Gain +5 melee skill and half that as ranged skill for each difference in morale tier, and an additional 1 for each 20% of their accumulated Fatigue.